patrodyne/hisrc-hyperjaxb/ejb/samples/uniprot/doc/original/SetValueAndDefaultValue.md

 A goal of JAXB is to support "round trip" where an XML instance can be unmarshalled and marshalled into the same XML representation.
 This provides verification that JAXB is working, as intended.

-In the examples above, the marshalled instance `#1` differs slightly from its original representation because the default for `Legs' element is set explicitly during unmarshalling.
+In the examples above, the marshalled instance `#1` differs slightly from its original representation because the default for `Legs` element is set explicitly during unmarshalling.
 Instance `#2` fairs better because the original XML does not rely on default values.

 ### Question: Does instance `#1` equal instance `#2`?

 This is the question asked earlier but this time I'll answer that the instances are not equal.
 They are not equal because the `isSetTraining` operator returns `false` for instance `#1` and `true` for instance `#2`.
-This is the difference between an object with a `default value and another object with a `set value`!
+This is the difference between an object with a _default value_ and another object with a _set value_!

 ### Equality/Hash Set Value Logic